End-to-End Dense Video Grounding via Parallel Regression: Method

-where $a_i^j$ is the attention weight between the $i$-th clip and $j$-th sentence, and $\hat{a}_i^j = 1$ if the $i$-th clip is in the ground truth window, else $\hat{a}_i^j = 0$.
 We argue that this attention loss is not robust since it considers all temporal positions in the ground truth independently rather than as a whole.
-We argue that different positions in the groundtruth might not equally contribute to the final regression and we should not equally constrain the attention at all locations to be very high.
-Besides, Equation (\ref{eq3}) will not be zero, even if the model can attend to the described moment accurately due to $\sum_{i=1}^N a_i^j = 1$.
+First, different positions in the ground truth might not equally contribute to the final regression and we should not equally constrain the attention at all locations to be very high.
+Besides, Equation (\ref{eq3}) will not be zero and gradients will continue to backpropagate, even if the model can attend to the described moment accurately due to $\sum_{i=1}^N a_i^j = 1$, which is easy to lead to over-fitting of the model and results in inferior results.

-Therefore, we devise a robust proposal-level attention loss, by relaxing the position-wise constrain.
+Therefore, we devise a robust proposal-level attention loss, by relaxing the position-wise constraint.
 We only require the sum of attention weights in ground truth should be high.
 The loss function is defined as:

 Compared with position-wise attention loss, our proposed proposal-level attention loss regards the proposal as a whole.
-It allows the model itself to determine the high-salient temporal locations and suppresses attention values at locations less important for VG.
+It not only makes the model attend to the ground truth region, but also allows the model itself to further determine the high-salient temporal locations and suppress attention values at locations less important in the ground truth region for VG.
 Besides, the new attention loss is scale-invariant to the moment length, which is robust for regression and helps to converge.